Fnriquel/Fnriquel.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to be my friend
 ---

 My name is Fabian Riquelme.
 I have the following qualities: